navikt/baseimages/java-8/README.md

 COPY build/install/myapp/lib ./lib/
 ```

+## Using exploded WAR?

+Supply the name of your main class as an environment variable called
+`MAIN_CLASS` if the name of your main class is not the default "Main".

 ### Defaults
 * Exposing port `8080`
 * `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`
 * Main JAR file `/app/app.jar`
 * `app.jar` not running as PID 1
+* `MAIN_CLASS` "Main"

 Custom runtime options may be specified using the environment variable `JAVA_OPTS`.